Using a range bar chart and visualizing a project schedule (Gantt like chart)

 1. Overview

-The Range Bar chart is a bar chart that displays bars for each dimension (category), ranging between a start value and an end value.
-For example, Range Bar charts can be used to represent the beginning and end of operations/tasks along a time axis, similar to a Gantt chart, for tracking project schedule.
-This article demonstrates a few Range Bar chart configurations that can be used in order to visualize measurement ranges, tasks, and project schedules.
+A Range Bar chart displays bars ranging between a start value and an end value.
+When those values are dates/times, Range Bars can represent the beginning and end of operations/tasks along a time axis, similar to a Gantt chart, for tracking project schedules.

 3. Showing task schedules and dependencies